Multiscale Simulations of Complex Systems by Learning their Effective Dynamics

+LED is benchmarked against EFF variants ~\cite{lee2020coarse} in the FHN equation in Figure~\ref{fig:FHN:FHN} C. As a metric for the accuracy, the MNAD is considered, consistent with~\cite{lee2020coarse} to facilitate comparison.
+The EFF variants~\cite{lee2020coarse} are based on the identification of PDEs on the coarse level (CSPDE).
+LED is compared with CSPDEs in forecasting the dynamics of the FHN equation starting from an initial condition from the test data up to final time $T_f=451$.
+CSPDE variants are utilizing Gaussian processes (GP) or neural networks (NN), features of the fine scale dynamics obtained through diffusion maps (F1 to F3) and forward integration to propagate the coarse representation in time.
+LED outperforms CSPDE variants by an order of magnitude.
+In Figure~\ref{fig:FHN:FHN} F, the latent space of LED is plotted against the attractor of the data embedded in the latent space.
+Even for long time horizons (here $T_f=8000$), the LED forecasts stay on the periodic attractor.

-LED identifies and propagates the low order intrinsic dynamics, and is able to up-scale back to the activator density, forecasting its evolution accurately, while being $S=T^{\text{LED}}/T^{\text{fine}} \approx 10^2$ times faster, where $T^{\text{LED}}$ is the average time that LED takes for one step of size $\Delta t$ time units, and $T^{\text{fine}}$ is the average time the LB solver takes for one coarse time unit $\Delta t=1$.
+Latent-LED propagates the low order dynamics, and up-scales back to the inhibitor density, forecasting its evolution accurately, while being 60 times faster than the LB solver.
 This speed-up can be decisive in accelerating simulations and achieving much larger time horizons.

-Using the multiscale propagation (iteratively exchanging between the coarse-grained dynamics of LED and using the solver on the fine-scale), the approximation error of LED decreases, at the cost of reduced speed-up.
-This interplay can be seen in~\Cref{fig:FHN:Comparison_multiscale_macro_micro}.
-The warm-up time is $T_{warm}=60$ for all variants.
+In Multiscale-LED, the approximation error of LED decreases, at the cost of reduced speed-up.
+This interplay can be seen in Figure~\ref{fig:FHN:FHN} D and E.

+Latent-LED ($T_{\mu}=0$), and Multiscale-LED, alternating between macro-dynamics for $T_m=10$ and high-dimensional dynamics for $T_{\mu}$, are employed to approximate the evolution and compare it against the LB solver in forecasting up to $T_f=8000$ starting from $32$ initial conditions as before.
+For $T_{m}=T_{\mu}=10$ ($\rho = 1$), the MNAD is reduced from approximately $0.019$, to approximately $0.003$ compared to Latent-LED.
+The speed-up, however, is reduced from 60 to 2.
+By varying $T_{m} \in \{50,100,200,1000 \}$, Multiscale-LED achieves a trade-off between speed-up and MNAD.

+A prediction of the Latent-LED in the inhibitor density is compared against the groundtruth in Figure~\ref{fig:FHN:FHN} G, H, I. Additional results on the activator density are given in the SI, Section 3B.